makersacademy/frontman-challenge/README.md

 ==================

 * Challenge time: Friday afternoon (+ weekend if you need it)
-* Use everything you need but copy-pasting code from Twitter.com is cheating!
+* Use everything you need but no using 'bootstrap' or similar front-end frameworks.
+Copy-pasting code from Twitter.com is cheating!
 However, feel free to inspect its HTML, JS and CSS code.

 Challenge: